 - Inputs from agents: Hear out their experience with customer interactions and other observations.
 Organize 1on1 or group meetings.

-By listening to both sides, you learn a lot on what works well and what needs to be modified.
-Maybe your customers get sufficient support, but feel like they miss a written recap.
+By listening to both sides, you learn a lot about what works well and what needs to be modified.
+Maybe your customers get sufficient support but feel like they miss a written recap.
 Such as follow-up emails.

 #8 Welcome Complaints

-Enjoying to see complaints may look like a weird customer support strategy.
-Yet it's a needed one.
-Welcoming negativity doesn't mean seeking it.
+Enjoying seeing complaints may look like a weird customer support strategy.
+Yet it’s a needed one.
+Welcoming negativity doesn’t mean seeking it.
 It means acknowledging it.
 Around 45 % of people say that they are swayed to visit businesses that respond well to negative reviews.

 Further, make your brand transparent and fair by offering to make tangible changes.
 Acknowledge your own failures by offering compensation to reduce churn.
 Don’t hesitate to show that you, too, can fall sometimes.
 Instead of hiding and ignoring criticism, be brave enough to face it.
 But always make sure you actually make what you promised.

-Here are four easy steps how to use complaints to your advantage:
+Here are four easy steps on how to use complaints to your advantage:

 - Make sure you didn’t miss any negative feedback